stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-did-i-get-here.md

 ---
 layout: post
-title: How Did I Get Here: A Casual Cover Letter for Self-Reflection
+title: How Did I Get Here (A Casual Cover Letter for Self-Reflection)
 ---

 How did I get here?
 In other words, how did I arrive at this moment in time where I am writing my first blog post in a